pnp/AdaptiveCards-Templates/samples/timeoff/README.md

 ## Summary

-Design for showing current balance on the time off days and a form to submit a request for a vacation
+Design for showing current balance on the time off days and a form to submit a request for a vacation.

 ![picture of the extension in action](assets/card.png)